 The solution proposed by the Basel Committee in the so-called Basle III framework is to recommend that countercyclical capital buffers should be required only when the ratio of bank credit to GDP (credit-to-GDP gap) exceeds its trend value by a specified threshold.
 This recommendation is based on empirical grounds.
 In a comparison with a number of other variables, the credit-to-GDP gap was found to be the best predictor of forty-nine banking crises since 1960 in a cross-section of thirty-six countries.
 But nothing guarantees that this predictability will be stable over time or that the recommendation in the Basel III framework is applicable to all countries without modification.
-Indeed, in a recent research project sponsored by The SEACEN Centre, the fact that "...this variable has exhibited considerable volatility over the last decade [makes] its application as a rule difficult.
+Indeed, in a recent research project sponsored by The SEACEN Centre, it was found that while the credit-to-GDP gap does have